 Join us for an official welcome to CSCA and the President's Undergraduate Research Honors Conference.
-This luncheon allows you to mingle with other undergraduate and graduate students, and to attend the Graduate Student Fair.
+This luncheon allows you to mingle with other undergraduate students and to attend the Graduate School Fair.
+Thinking of graduate school?
+These are universities are recruiting!
 (The luncheon is open only to undergraduate participants and their advisors.)

-Short Course #13 Civic Engagement as Transformative Education: Elevating the Discipline in a Semester-Long Practicum in Citizenship student voice, public advocacy, and civic involvement.
-The project is suitable for Public Speaking, Argument, and other communication courses.
-The short course presents the course, project, and supporting materials for success in adoption.
+Short Course #13 Civic Engagement as Transformative Education: Elevating the Discipline in a Semester-Long Practicum in Citizenship